-Self-published and traditional authors alike shoulder much of the responsibility of promoting their own work.
+Self-published and traditional authors alike shoulder much of the responsibility of promoting their own work and often cringe at how to establish an author platform.
 Essentially, an author-platform is how a person reaches an audience of book-buying people.
-Rather than get overly frustrated at the amount of time it takes to create a platform, view it as a challenge well-worth the learning curve.
+Rather than get overly frustrated at the amount of time it takes to create a platform, view it as a challenge well worth the learning curve.

 So here’s what you do…